 - Dates: Thursday, Friday and Saturday, except Christmas Day

-- Times: Three times per day, with the first tour just after dusk
+- Times: Two times per day, with the first tour just after dusk

 - Group Size: Capped at 20 people

 - Ages: Open to all ages, but suggested to be 13 years or older

 - What to wear: Closed shoes and layered clothing is best, and bring a waterproof jacket if rain is forecast

 - Address: Port Arthur Historic Site, Arthur Highway, Port Arthur

 - Parking: Large parking spaces are available for motorhomes and caravans